nathancarter/weblurch/doc/to-do.md

 ## Documentation improvements

- * Make nav bar and right side hover always about 30px from top, even as you scroll down.
  * Add link in nav bar to `app/index.html`.
  * Make hyperlinks from individual `describe "..."` code lines to the corresponding sections of `test/results.md`.